barbininiccolo/barbininiccolo.github.io/README.md

-# Senior Engineer Portfolio & Blog
+# My Portfolio & Blog

 A minimalist, high-performance personal portfolio and blog built with **SvelteKit**, **TypeScript**, and **Docker**.